Baked Chicken and Vegetables (BRAT Diet Dinner)

 BRAT Diet Recipes

 I am Andrea!
-As a chef, I take pride in researching and producing diet-friendly recipe videos on daily basis.
+As cooking enthusiast, I take pride in researching and producing diet-friendly recipe videos on daily basis.
 My goal is to deliver you the healthier versions of meals, desserts, and smoothies so that you can enjoy the taste of your favorite dishes and be healthy.

 Skip to Recipe